How To Become a Small-Engine Mechanic

 With such widespread use, the need for a mechanic to service and repair this equipment is inevitable.
 A small-engine mechanic may work anywhere from a powersports dealership or an equipment repair shop, to a municipality where they troubleshoot, service, maintain and repair small gasoline engines.

 Small-engine mechanics often travel to a customer’s location to complete their work.
 For example, the equipment used in lawn care and landscaping sees very hard use, and when it breaks down the company owner loses money by the hour.
-It isn’t uncommon for small-engine mechanics that specialize in lawn equipment to receive calls from business owners when they need help quickly!
+It isn’t uncommon for small-engine mechanics who specialize in lawn equipment to receive calls from business owners when they need help quickly!

 In situations like this, a repair shop may dispatch a small-engine mechanic to the customer’s location to complete the work as quickly as possible.